rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-22-numerical-optimization.md

     return r, theta
 ```

-Here are the results.
-The first animation shows successful convergence of the Adam optimizer to the right solution.
+The animation below shows successful convergence of the Adam optimizer to the right solution.

 <figure>
     <img src="{{site.url}}/assets/img/isoperimetric_nnet_adam.gif" alt='hello' width='800' style='margin: 10px;'>
 </figure>

+However, Adam often finds wrong solution as seen below.
+These wrong solutions are called 'local minimums', which means
-However Adam often gets stuck in local minimums it cant get out of.
-A 'local minimum' is kind of a bad quality
-solution to the problem.
+kind of a bad quality solution to the problem.

 <figure>
     <img src="{{site.url}}/assets/img/isoperimetric_nnet_stuck.gif" alt='hello' width='800' style='margin: 10px;'>
 </figure>

-Below is the result of SGD optimizer with a momentum term.
-The convergence behavior of SGD is definitely less
+Below is the result of SGD optimizer with learning rate of $10^{-4}$ and momentum of $0.5$.
+Without momentum, the SGD
-dramatic than Adam.
-We needed to provide a momentum term (`momentum = 0.5`) to our SGD.
-Without it SGD failed to
-converge.
+failed to converge in our implementation.

 <figure>
     <img src="{{site.url}}/assets/img/isoperimetric_nnet_sgd_1.gif" alt='hello' width='800' style='margin: 10px;'>
 </figure>

-Here is another run of SGD with a stronger momentum term (`momentum = 0.9`).
-The convergence is faster but feels less
+Here is another run of SGD with a stronger momentum term of $0.9$.
+The convergence is faster but less stable than the
-stable than the previous version.
+previous version.

 <figure>
     <img src="{{site.url}}/assets/img/isoperimetric_nnet_sgd_2.gif" alt='hello' width='800' style='margin: 10px;'>